darkduke606/Insomnia-ProQuake-Engine/README.md

 Compiled a 32mb version for PSP 1000 models

 July 1, 2016 - Revision 3
 -------------

-Force disabled dynamic lighting in deathmatch mode Fixed Dynamic Lighting bugs relating to viewmodels/enemy models illuminating when dynamic lights disabled
+Force disabled dynamic lighting in deathmatch mode

+Fixed Dynamic Lighting bugs relating to viewmodels/enemy models illuminating when dynamic lights disabled

 Added "Hipnotic" support for mods that require -hipnotic to the prompt menu -- you must have Scourge of Armagon

 Added Vertical Aiming slider to MISC OPTIONS

 Added more mods

 Removed expiremental fog support

 Renamed Autoaim to "EasyAim"

 June 25, 2016 - Revision 2
 -------------

-Added "Texture Filtering" to prompt menu.
+Added "Texture Filtering" to prompt.
 Equivalent of "gl_texturemode GL_LINEAR"(Texture Filtering On) and "gl_texturemode GL_NEAREST"(Texture Filtering Off)
+The difference is texture smoothing vs "pixelated" textures.
+ I prefer the raw, pixelated textures as intended.

 Bot Options under Multiplayer tab are now linked for FROGBOT Bot Options will autohide when not in FROGBOT